-Being a technical writer is not a career for everyone – it takes a special kind of person.
+Not everyone fits into a technical writing career.
 Typically, technical writers are very logical and analytical.
-They are people who identify themselves as lifelong learners and find enjoyment in breaking down complicated information and putting it back together in a logical, understandable sequence.
-But have there been any studies as to what personality types would be the best technical writers?
+They identify as lifelong learners and find enjoyment in breaking down complex information into a logical, understandable sequence.
+But do any studies indicate the types of personalities that tend to be the best technical writers?

 The Myers-Briggs Type Indicator, or MBTI, is an introspective self-report where you answer a list of questions that indicate differing psychological preferences.
-After answering all the MBTI’s questions, you get put into 1 of 16 personalities that describe how you perceive the world and how you make decisions.
-When you get your results, websites often let you know what career paths best fit your personality.
-Statistically, research has found that the personality types INFJ and INFP tend to be the best fit for being writers.
-But before we dig deeper into these two personality types, keep in mind that you can be any other personality type and still be an excellent writer.
-With practice and training, anyone can become an excellent writer.
+After answering all the MBTI’s questions, you fall into 1 of 16 personalities that describe how you perceive the world and how you make decisions.
+Various websites often indicate the career paths that best fit your personality.
+Statistically, research shows that INFJs (Introversion, Intuition, Feeling, Judging) and INFPs (Introversion, Intuition, Feeling, Perceiving) tend to be the best writers.
+But before we dig deeper into these two personality types, keep in mind that you can be any personality type and still be an excellent writer.

 The INFJ Personality

-The INFJ personality is known to be very logical and analytical, with the ability to interpret information and make choices quickly to make the current methods more efficient and effective.
-They are very future-focused and try to see all the possibilities at hand, and are always looking for the newest and best ways to complete their projects.
-They are very detail-oriented and like structure.
-This means that they find fulfillment in outlining their day-to-day work, and thrive on deadlines where they can check off important tasks.
-INFJs work to understand other people and need to find a purpose in their work, where they can make a difference in other people’s lives by providing solutions to different types of problems.
-That’s why INFJs as technical writers seem to get along with their clients very easily and excel in situations where they are given new information that is difficult to understand.
+INFJS tend to be very logical and analytical, with the ability to interpret information and make choices quickly.
+They are very future-focused and try to see all the possibilities at hand, always looking for the newest and best ways to complete their projects.
+INFJs are very detail-oriented and like structure, finding fulfillment in outlining their day-to-day work, and thrive on deadlines where they can check off important tasks.
+INFJs work to understand other people and need to find a purpose in their work.
+They enjoy making a difference in other people’s lives by providing solutions to problems.
+That’s why INFJ technical writers collaborate well and excel in situations where acquire new information that is difficult to understand.

 The INFP Personality

-Unlike INFJs, INFPs prefer environments where they can be a little more creative and their curiosity is peaked.
-They don’t enjoy as much structure and checklist-making like the INFJ does.
-INFPs enjoy an atmosphere where they are encouraged to share their ideas and insights.
-They find themselves turning the driest of topics into something that is engaging and easier to understand.
-Like INFJS, INFPs have a desire to make a difference in people’s lives.
+Unlike INFJs, INFPs prefer more creative environments and are curious by nature.
+They don’t enjoy structure and checklist-making as much as INFJs.
+INFPs thrive when encouraged to share their ideas and insights.
+They can turn the driest of topics into engaging and readable content.
+Like INFJS, INFPs desire to make a difference in people’s lives.
 They tend to be easygoing and desire authentic conversations with people.
-INFPs value growth, ethics, and individualism, so they get along with their peers and managers.
+INFPs value growth, ethics, and individualism, and they work well with their peers and managers.
 Even though the INFJ and INFP seem very similar, their differences complement each other and form a work environment that is customer service-oriented and promotes growth and creativity, and is solution-based.

-Take a Myers-Briggs Indicator Test today and see what your personality type is.
+Do you know your Myers-Briggs personality type?
+Take the MBTI test today and see what your personality type is.
 You’ll be surprised at how accurate they are with how you relate to the world and the people around you.